YUCHEN005/RATS-Channel-A-Speech-Data/README.md

 ## II.
 Raw Waveform Listening Demos

 Here we select one raw wavform example from train set, valid set and test set, respectively.
-And we also present their corresonding clean examples to indicate their noisiness.
+And we also present their parallel clean examples to indicate their noisiness.

 (Note: since Github README.md does not support .wav format, we transfer raw files to .mp4 format for presentation, for raw files please turn to /demos/)